dataiap/dataiap/day4/README.md

     dataiap/datasets/emails/kenneth.zip

-The full dataset (400MB zipped) can be found [here](http://www.cs.cmu.edu/~enron/).
+The full dataset (400MB zipped, >2.4G unzipped) can be found [here](http://www.cs.cmu.edu/~enron/).

 ### Reading the Emails

-You will need some code to parse and read the emails.  `email_root` contains a bunch of folders like `_sent` (sent folder), `inbox`, and other folders depending how Kenneth or you organized your emails.
+You will need some code to parse and read the emails.  `dataiap/datasets/emails/lay-k/` contains a bunch of folders like `_sent` (sent folder), `inbox`, and other folders depending how Kenneth organized his emails.
 Each folder contains a list of files.
 Each file corresponds to a single email.

 We have written a module that makes it easier to manage the emails.
 To use it add the following import

     import sys
-    sys.path.append('PATHTODATAIAP/resources/util/')
+    sys.path.append('data/resources/util/')
     import email_util

 The module contains a class `EmailWalker` and a dictionary that represents an email.  `EmailWalker`  iterates through all the files under a directory and creates a `dict` for each email file in the directory.